 If cannot work due to fibromyalgia, you should apply for SSD benefits.
 While fibro has no known cure, a good attorney knows how to get you the most benefits you deserve paid faster.
 We can match you with the closest disability attorney in your area who’s available to help you.
 Most doctors don’t know how to perform a “tender point” medical exam or document your results.
 But a disability lawyer can provide all the forms you need, give clear instructions to your doctor and file all the required paperwork for you.

 All disability lawyers work on contingency.
 That means unless a lawyer helps you win a lump-sum cash settlement, you owe $0 for legal assistance with your claim.
-Having a lawyer file your application makes you 2x more likely to get approved for disability benefits on your first try.
+Having a lawyer file your application makes you 3x more likely to get approved for disability benefits right away.
 Only about 1 in 5 first-time disability applicants get approved right away, and most file claims through an attorney.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!